Yixian-ch/smell_emotion_classifier/README.md

 - **Jocelyn Zaruma**: Led data collection, corpus development, data quality verification, and documentation
 - **Xingyu Chen**: Focused on model implementation, preprocessing pipeline, visualization, and evaluation

-## Future Work

-Potential improvements and research directions include:
-- Exploring deep learning architectures (BERT, RoBERTa) for French text
-- Enhancing web crawling with LLM-based approaches
-- Implementing more sophisticated ensemble methods
-- Adding linguistic features like part-of-speech tagging
-- Using LLMs to correct OCR errors in historical texts

-## License

-This project is licensed under the CC-BY-4.0 license, in accordance with the Odeuropa dataset license.

 ## Repository